-4 Results
+5 Results

 Baseline measures of attitudes provide a reference point on which to layer inferences regarding stakeholder cues.
 As the stakeholders hoped, baseline attitudes toward an on-reservation bank in Nation A were very favorable and also low variance.
 For both a hypothetical bank and the specific Bank [X], over 49% respondents chose the highest level of support (Appendix A.1).
-There is some indication of lower support for Bank [X], which makes sense given the introduction of confounders associated with a specific named firm, although changes in the distribution are small in magnitude.
-Two concerns are that high baseline support will generate inferential challenges due to ceiling effects, and treatment effects may be small in magnitude in terms of movement on the relevant scale.
-Importantly, results are robust to data manipulations accounting for potential ceiling effects (Appendix Figure A.3 and Table B.5).
-Additionally, one of our question formats asks respondents directly whether and in which direction an intervention changed their support, which allows even the most (least) enthusiastic respondents to express even more (less) enthusiasm without censoring.
-Incorporating such atypical questions is consistent with calls to experiment with the design of survey experiments (Clifford, Sheagley and Piston, 2021).
+There is some indication of lower support for Bank [X], which makes sense given the introduction of confounders associated with a specific named firm, although changes in the distribution are small in magnitude.33 One concern is that high baseline support will generate inferential challenges due to ceiling effects.
+Additionally, treatment effects may be small in magnitude in terms of movement on the relevant scale.
+In part because of these prior expectations, one of our question formats asked respondents directly whether and in which direction a cue changed their support, which allows even the most (least) enthusiastic respondents to express even more (less) enthusiasm without censoring.34

-4.1 Observational Results: National origin
+5.1 Observational Results: Firm National Origin

 We ask all respondents their opinion on the extent to which different national origins of the owner of a hypothetical on-reservation bank would cause their support to increase, decrease, or stay the same (1-5 scale).
 All respondents consider the same three kinds of owners, presented in a randomized order: a "Nation A-owned company," "a Native-owned company from a tribe other than Nation A," and "an American (US) company."
 See Figure 2 for a visualization of results.
 Consistent with H1a, domestic ownership is preferred to American (US) ownership; domestic ownership is also preferred to foreign ownership by another Native nation, although that effect is not as stark.
-Consistent with H1b, between foreign choices, non-A Native ownership is preferred to American (US) ownership.
+Consistent with H1b, between foreign choices, non-A Native is preferred to American (US).

 Later in the survey, all respondents are informed that Bank [X] is 100% owned by Nation B and asked to self-report how this information might change their attitudes.
 Consistent with H1c, a very large proportion answer that their support of Bank [X] was the same or higher, and there is not heterogeneity across treatment groups (Figure 3).
-Further, in the associated knowledge check question, 45% of respondents answered that they already knew that Bank [X] was owned by Nation B, and 96% of them answered as predicted by H1c.
-Taken together, these results support Bank [X]'s implicit hypothesis that its Native identity and Nation B identity in particular provide
+Further, in the associated knowledge

-&lt;sup>31Changing from a hypothetical to a true, concrete setting could also reduce noise in question answers if respondent attention increases.
+$^{^{33}}$ Changing from a hypothetical to a true, concrete setting could also reduce noise in question answers if respondent attention increases.